Satisfactory Academic Progress

 • Effective at the end of the Fall 2022 term, all students are required to have successfully completed at least 67% of cumulative attempted credit hours at each point when SAP is measured by the Office of Student Financial Services.
 Completed credits are calculated by dividing the cumulative number of hours the student has earned by the cumulative number of hours the student has attempted.
 All credit hours attempted by Suffolk students will be considered when determining completion rates.

 • Graduate CAS students may retake a failed course for credit and each time a student enrolls in a course, it will count as attempted credits.
 When CAS graduate student repeats a failed course, the most recent grade will appear on the academic transcript, and will be considered in the GPA (as of Fall 2022).
-SBS graduate students may retake only one graduate course in his or her graduate program where an F grade has been received.
+SBS graduate students may retake only one graduate course in the student's graduate program where an F grade has been received.
 The original F remains on the transcript, but is not included in the GPA.
 If a subsequent F is received, the grade will remain on the transcript and be included in the GPA.

 • Grades of I, W, L, NG, IP, NP, and AU count as attempted and unearned credits and are not counted toward a student’s cumulative GPA.
 Grades of F, F*, and Fail count as attempted and unearned credits and count toward a student’s cumulative GPA.
 Transfer hours accepted towards a Suffolk degree are treated as both credit hours attempted and credit hours earned.
 Transfer GPA is not considered, however, in calculating the minimum cumulative GPA required for SAP.